 - What is your order of operations for a home clean?

 - What do they do between jobs?

-Address each of these questions as well as the basics and the daily training program so that you are able to cover everything within the first 2 weeks after a cleaner is hired.
+Address each of these questions (as well as the basics) in the daily training program, so that you are able to cover everything within the first two weeks after a cleaner is hired.

 Be sure to define the quality you expect and spell it out so that you end up training cleaners the exact same way.

-Offer a 30 day grace period and encourage cleaners to time themselves too so that they can get engaged with the process.
+Offer a 30-day grace period and encourage cleaners to time themselves too, so that they can become familiar with the process.

 Additionally, pay attention to key performance indicators (KPIs), which in this case are the quality scores of trainees.